 Matrix Console 5 x 7 Display

 The Carb Counter is a nice addition as well.
-It allows you to see how many grams of carbs you burn while your running.
+It allows you to see how many grams of carbs you burn while you're running.
 If you would also like to keep track of how many grams of fat you are burning, remember that carbs are 4 calories per gram and fat is 9 calories per gram.

 I have my doubts about this particular treadmill holding 300 pounds for any extended periods of time.
 To hold a 300 pound person, running at a brisk pace, it's difficult to say, whether or not, it will last any length of time - Especially if the incline feature is used.
 Again, Proform isn't known for it's high standards of durability.